jcaillon/valet/tests.d/0001-valet-cli/results.approved.md

 ```

-### Testing that we can display the help of a function using showHelp
+### Testing that we can display the help of a function using core::showHelp

 Exit code: `0`